winkyt/Data-Interaction-II-Making-Charts/README.md

 * Scanning: Audience tend to scan the chart than read through all materials.
 * Centering: placing the most important feature/content at the center area.
 It helps attract to your audiences
 * Position: At the western culture, people start to read from the upper left side.
-* Exploration: When audiences look for a specific content, work cloud provide suboptmal supprot.
+* Exploration: When audiences look for a specific content, work cloud provide suboptimal support.

 **API Reference**
 The following informaiton are from Jaosn Davies Github document.